 What to wear at Sheikh Zayed Mosque?
 Dress code Grand Mosque:

-The guards also forbid me using my GoPro and its tripod to take pictures.
+- The guards also forbid me from using my GoPro and its tripod to take pictures.

 Sheikh Zayed Mosque Opening Hours

-The mosque closes every Friday mornings to tourists (open only for worshippers) and re-opens in the afternoon.
+- The mosque closes every Friday morning to tourists (open only for worshippers) and re-opens in the afternoon.

 Best Time to Visit the Grand Mosque

 I visited in the morning and would have loved to see it at sunset as well.
 Most people I asked told me it looks even nice then.
-If you get the chance try to visit the mosque twice because I would not have wanted to miss the mosque at daytime.
+If you get the chance, try to visit the mosque twice because I would not have wanted to miss the mosque in the daytime.

 Conclusion: Is it Worth Visiting Sheikh Zayed Mosque?

 I hope the pictures convinced you that it is worth visiting the mosque.
-I understand people who refrain from visiting religious buildings, but the Grand Mosque is probably the most amazing building, the most beautiful building and impresses with the colors and gorgeousness.
+I understand people who refrain from visiting religious buildings, but the Grand Mosque is probably the most amazing building, the most beautiful building, and impresses with its colors and gorgeousness.

-If you are visiting Dubai and do not plan to stay in Abu Dhabi for longer I still think it is worth to visit the mosque and to get here from Dubai. (more pictures below so keep scrolling down)
+If you visit Dubai and do not plan to stay in Abu Dhabi for longer, I still think it is worth visiting the mosque and getting here from Dubai. (more pictures below, so keep scrolling down)